 This Compensation Discussion and Analysis ("CD&A") provides a detailed description of the executive compensation philosophy, objectives and programs, the compensation decisions made under those programs and the factors considered by the Compensation Committee.
-The CD&A focuses on the compensation of our named executive officers for 2021, who were:
+The CD&A focuses on the compensation of our Named Executive Officers ("NEOs") for 2023, who were:

-Name Title Jeffrey E. Witherell Chief Executive Officer Pendleton P. White, Jr. President, Chief Investment Officer Daniel C. Wright (1) Executive Vice President, Chief Financial Officer James M. Connolly Executive Vice President/Asset Management
+Name Title Jeffrey E. Witherell Chief Executive Officer Anthony Saladino Executive Vice President, Chief Financial Officer James M. Connolly Executive Vice President/Asset Management